nsidc/search-solr-tools/README.md

 ### RuboCop

-The style checker [RuboCop](https://github.com/bbatsov/rubocop) can be run with `rubocop` or `rake guard:rubocop`.
+The style checker [RuboCop](https://github.com/bbatsov/rubocop) can be run with `rubocop` or `bundle exec rake guard:rubocop`.
 The rake task will also watch for ruby files (.rb, .rake, Gemfile, Guardfile, Rakefile) to be changed, and run RuboCop on the changed files.

-`rake guard` will automatically run the unit tests and RuboCop in one terminal window.
+`bundle exec rake guard` will automatically run the unit tests and RuboCop in one terminal window.

 RuboCop can be configured by modifying `.rubocop.yml`.